Rhotimee/tsl-ui/README.md

    npm install
    ```

-3. The TSLCompiler binary for macOS is already included in the `bin/` directory
+3. The TSLCompiler binary (macOS universal) is included in the `bin/` directory for local development
+   - For Docker deployment, the Linux x86_64 binary is automatically downloaded during build

 ### Running the Application